Pink Fairy Armadillo Facts

 Pink Fairy Armadillo Distribution, Habitat, and Ecology

-Further, within that range it has several types of habitat it prefers.
-These include dunes, sandy plains, and grasslands.
-But outside of these environments it does not do well.
+Further, within that range, the magnificent creature has several types of habitat it prefers.
+These highly varied types include dunes, sandy plains, and grasslands.
+But outside of these environments the animal does not do well.

-It represents a primarily burrowing, and nocturnal animal, spending most of its time underground.
-It appears to be extremely vulnerable to even small changes in its habitat, requiring great stability.
+It also represents a primarily burrowing, and nocturnal animal.
+Further, it spends most of its time underground.
+It also appears to be extremely vulnerable to even small changes in its habitat, requiring great stability.

-In addition, it is classified as a generalist insectivore. most commonly feeding on larvae and ants.
+In addition, the fascinating animal currently remains classified as a generalist insectivore.
+Most commonly, it feeds on various larvae and ants.
 However, it will eat leaves, worms, and snails if these cannot be found.

 Unfortunately, the species faces a number of threats, not all of them natural.
 In addition to serving as prey for wild boars, it also falls to domestic dogs and cats.
 Finally, habitat loss poses an extreme threat, as its already limited range is converted into farmland.